AshLaw96/kuwait-travel-website/TESTING.md

 Feature-by-Feature Testing:

-- Navigation: I've ensured smooth transitions between pages and the links direct to the correct destinations.
+- Navigation: I've ensured smooth transitions between pages and the links directed to the correct destinations.
 - Responsive Design: I have checked for compatibility across various devices and screen sizes.
 - Images/Videos: I have made sure that all images and videos are at high quality on different screen sizes.
 - Display: I verified that each page were properly showcased with accurate descriptions, images, and links.